gapidobri/devops-auto-deployment/readme.md

 ### Grafana
 Grafana queries logs from Loki and displays them in a dashboard.

-It is accessible on `grafana.localhost` in vagrant deployment and `grafana.devops.gapi.me` in cloud-init deployment.
+It is accessible on http://grafana.localhost in vagrant deployment and http://grafana.devops.gapi.me in cloud-init deployment.

 ![](assets/grafana-demo.png)